operator-framework/oria-operator/README.md

 scopeinstance.operators.io.operator-framework/scopeinstance-sample configured
 ```

-Verify RoleBindings in all namespaces.
+Verify that the `RoleBinding` in the `default` namespace is removed but the `RoleBinding` in the `test` namespace still exists:

 ```
 NAMESPACE   NAME         ROLE               AGE test        test-64hk7   ClusterRole/test   2m45s
 ```

-In the end, remove all namespaces and check if it can create ClusterRoleBinding and remove rolebindings.
+In the end, remove all namespaces from the `ScopeInstance` and verify that it creates a `ClusterRoleBinding` and removes any associated `RoleBinding`s:

 ```
 apiVersion: operators.io.operator-framework/v1